tianocore-docs/edk2-BuildSpecification/9_build_or_make_stage/README.md

 This chapter describes the processing of the source files into EFI files.

-The make stage starts out by building required libraries, followed by the EDK components and finally, EDK II modules.
+The make stage starts out by building required libraries, followed by EDK II modules.
 The outputs of this stage are linked PE32+/COFF images that have been processed to replace the standard header with an appropriate EFI header.

 How a file will be processed is defined in the file specified by the `BUILD_RULE_CONF` statement in target.txt or the default file